 There are currently about 20 charges filed against Wal-Mart stores by individual employees and the unions with allegations that run the gamut, though getting anyone to provide details on those allegations has proven difficult.
 What one group, OUR Walmart is saying, however, is that this latest protest has to do with retaliations by the nation’s largest retailer when employees request medical leaves, promotions or even lateral moves within the company.
 Last year, the group wanted Wal Mart to recognize freedom of speech for its employees, to raise its minimum wage across the board to $13 an hour and more full time positions be provided.
 Wal mart, for its part, opted not to disclose how many full and part time employees it has on its payroll but has said it pays on average $12.40, which is considerably higher than federal minimum wages and it also says the majority of its workers are full time already.

-Could these two dynamics – concerns over picketers in front of Wal Mart and Capital One’s latest result that folks won’t be shopping as much on Black Friday, especially those who use rewards credit cards, affect the economy?
+Could these two dynamics – concerns over picketers in front of Wal Mart and Bank One’s latest result that folks won’t be shopping as much on Black Friday, especially those who use rewards credit cards, affect the economy?
 Not only could they, but it could mean a new frustration for those picketers, should they opt to strike.
 If fewer folks are shopping in person, the effect of the strike might miss its mark.
 Already, more consumers are shopping on line this year than ever before.
 This has been an ongoing trend for years – each year producing more online shoppers than the year before.
 Plus, if fewer folks are pulling out their credit cards, this might be a sign that consumers won’t be spending beyond their means again this year.

 There’s a psychological aspect to all of this too.
 People are battle worn with what’s now become several years of tough economic times, high unemployment and a general lack of faith in the American Dream.
 A few years ago, people entered the holiday season with the mindset that it would provide a break from the breaking news that ruled our days.
 They wanted to escape all of that and as a result, they found themselves splurging through the holidays; if not for themselves, for their children.
 Now, though, even that’s grown tiresome.
 Couple all of these realities with concerns over the looming fiscal cliff, and folks are just too tired anymore.